adonisjs/v5-docs/content/api/database/query-builder.md

   })
 ```

-You can also pass in a sub-query or a raw-query as the first argument.
+You can also pass in a sub-query or a raw query as the first argument.

 ```ts
 Database